The Longview Fire Department (LFD) serves the City of Longview community through four basic programs:

 - One Administrative Assistant

-In 2011, LFD will respond to approximately 4,500 calls from two fire stations at the following locations:
+LFD will respond to approximately 5,400 calls yearly from two fire stations at the following locations:

 - 740 Commerce Avenue